CSCI-4611-Spring-2022/Assignment-5/README.md

 **Due: Thursday, April 14, 11:59pm CDT**

 GLSL shaders make it possible for us to create some amazing lighting effects in real- time computer graphics.
 These range from photorealistic lighting to artistically inspired non-photorealistic rendering, as featured in games like *The Legend of Zelda: The Wind Waker* and *Team Fortress 2*.
-In this assignment, you will implement GLSL shaders that can produce both realistic per-pixel lighting, "toon shading," and a variety of other effects.
+In this assignment, you will implement GLSL shaders that can produce both realistic per-pixel lighting, cartoon shading, and a variety of other effects.
 You will also implement another shader that adds silhouette edges to complete a cartoon effect.

 In this assignment, you will learn: